AdamBedel/Arden-Vul/README.md

       - Progression is: 1d4 -> 1d6 -> 1d8 -> 1d12 -> 2d8
   - Two-handed polearms (only) may be used to attack from behind an ally (from the 2nd rank).
   - Dual-wielding melee weapons or using a two-handed sword grants a single attack with advantage.
-  - Shields may be sundered as a reaction to reduce incoming damage by 1d12.
+  - Shields may be sundered as a reaction to reduce incoming damage from a single attack by 1d12.
 Magic shields have their modifier-in-4 chance to survive unscathed, otherwise losing -1 from their modifier.

 ## Other Rules
   - Slot-Based Encumbrance Rules, see cc2.
 TLDR: